MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-User-Certificate-Authentication.md

 ### Check if the TLS version is compatible between AD FS/WAP servers and the client device

-In rare cases, a client device, such as a mobile device, is updated to support only a higher version of TLS (for example, 1.3).
+In rare cases, a client device is updated to support only a higher version of TLS (for example, 1.3).
 Or you might have the reverse problem, where AD FS and WAP servers were updated to use only a higher TLS version that the client device doesn't support.

 You can use online SSL tools to check your AD FS and WAP servers and see if they're compatible with the device.
 For more information on how to control the TLS versions, see [Managing SSL/TLS protocols and cipher suites for AD FS](manage-ssl-protocols-in-ad-fs.md).